-The information referred to in points (a) to (d) may also be presented on an accompanying document, if such a document can be undeniably linked with the packaging, container or vehicular transport of the product.
+The information referred to in points 2.1.1 and 2.1.2 may be presented solely on an accompanying document, if such a document can be undeniably linked with the packaging, container or vehicular transport of the product.
 This accompanying document shall include information on the supplier or the transporter.

 - 2.2.
-The closing of packaging, containers or vehicles shall not be required where: - (a) the transport takes place directly between two operators, both of which are subject to the organic control system; - (b) the transport includes only organic or only in-conversion products; - (c) the products are accompanied by a document giving the information required under point 2.1; and - (d) both the expediting and the receiving operators keep documentary records of such transport operations available for the control authority or control body.

-Special rules for transporting feed to other production or preparation units or storage premises
+The closing of packaging, containers or vehicles shall not be required where: - (a) the transport takes place directly between two operators, both of which are subject to the organic control system; - (b) the transport includes only organic or only in-conversion products; - (c) the products are accompanied by a document giving the information required under point 2.1; and - (d) both the expediting and the receiving operators keep documentary records of such transport operations available for the control authority or control body. - Special rules for transporting feed to other production or preparation units or storage premises